-At Finstall First School, we use several methods for assessment and early identification of children who may have special educational needs and / or a disability.
+At Finstall First School we use several methods for assessment and early identification of children with possible special education needs and or disability.
 These include:

-- informal observations by classroom teachers and teaching assistants in a variety of situations; - parental discussion; - baseline pupil profile; - ongoing teacher assessment; - performance in statutory and optional tests; - information from previous schools; - use of year group assessment data to identify children who are not making expected levels of progress; - use of the cohort provision sheets and the year group provision map which identifies children who require extra intervention and support; - looking at children's work; - checklists of: keywords, key spellings, phonic sounds in Literacy; - writing assessment on at least a half termly basis; - S.E.N.Co observations: - the use of reading targets (reading bookmarks) to monitor progress; - completion of the assessment program Target Tracker on a regular basis in reading, writing, mathematics and science; - completing assessment sheets in the foundation subjects.
+- informal observations by classroom teachers and teaching assistants in a variety of situations; - parental discussion; - baseline pupil profile; - ongoing teacher assessment. - performance in statutory and optional SATs tests in years 2. - information from previous schools. - use of year group assessment data to identify children who are not making expected levels of progress. - use of the year group provision map which identifies children who require extra intervention and support. - looking at children's work, - checklists of: keywords, key spellings, phonic sounds in Literacy. - writing assessment on at least a half termly basis. - S.E.N.Co observations. - the use of reading targets (reading bookmarks) to monitor progress. - completion of the assessment program Target Tracker on a regular basis in reading, writing, mathematics and science. - completing assessments in the foundation subjects.